Harm reduction in the United States

 Harm reduction consists of a series of strategies aimed at reducing the negative impacts of drug use on users.
 It has been described as an alternative to the U.S.'s moral model and disease model of drug use and addiction.
 While the moral model treats drug use as a morally wrong action and the disease model treats it as a biological or genetic disease needing medical intervention, harm reduction takes a public health approach with a basis in pragmatism.
 Harm reduction provides an alternative to complete abstinence as a method for preventing and mitigating the negative consequences of drug use and addiction.

 Types of harm reduction in the U.S.

-Drug checking
+Drug testing and drug checking

-Drug checking describes the processes by which a user may test a substance for the presence of a variety of drugs to determine what drugs the substance contains before consumption.
-One common form of drug checking is fentanyl test strips (FTS).
-FTS are an affordable product available as small paper strips that can detect the presence of fentanyl.
+Drug checking describes the processes by which a user may test a substance for the presence of a variety of drugs to determine what drugs the substance contains before consumption or processes through which persons using harm reduction drug checking services can access detailed information on the substances they have or will use.
+One common form of drug testing are fentanyl, xylazine, and medetomidine test strips.
+Test strips are an affordable product available as small paper strips that can detect the presence of fentanyl.
+Drug checking is expanding across the United States, with community programs operating in multiple states.
+Beyond fentanyl detection, drug checking programs have demonstrated their value in identifying emergence substances in the illicit drug supply and the role drug checking have on public health action.
 The Centers for Disease Control and Prevention (CDC) determined synthetic opioids, like fentanyl, to be the main culprit in increased U.S. opioid-related deaths.
 In 2017, 38.9% of drug overdose deaths in the U.S. involved fentanyl.
 According to the CDC, the "12-month count of synthetic opioid deaths increased 38.4% from the 12-months ending in June 2019 compared with the 12-months ending in May 2020."